gramineproject/gramine/Documentation/performance.rst

 perf data.
 Instead, add ``sys.enable_sigterm_injection = true`` to manifest and terminate the application using command ``kill <pid>`` (i.e. send SIGTERM).

-It's also possible to flush the collected profile data anytime using ``SIGUSR1`` signal which would help in cases where user would like to collect profile data only for a particular period (e.g., during benchmarks run).
-Send SIGUSR1 signal using command ``kill -SIGUSR1 <pid>``.
-Sending multiple ``SIGUSR1`` will create multiple files, each containing profile data collected after the previous ``SIGUSR1`` which is helpful when the application runs in clearly separated stages.
+It is also possible to flush the collected profile data in a file interactively, using the ``SIGUSR1`` signal.
+This helps to collect profile data only for a particular period, e.g., skipping the Gramine startup and application initialization time and concentrating only on the actual application processing.
+Send ``SIGUSR1`` using command ``kill -SIGUSR1 <gramine-pid>``.
+Sending multiple ``SIGUSR1`` will create multiple files, each containing profile data collected after the previous ``SIGUSR1``.

 *Note*: The accuracy of this tool is unclear (though we had positive experiences using the tool so far).
 The SGX profiling works by measuring the value of